thelegendofcode/millefeuille/docs/what-is-millefeuille.md

-# What is Budgeteer?
+# What is Millefeuille?

-Budgeteer is a combination of multiple micro-apps that come together to build a picture of your financial status.
+Millefeuille is a combination of multiple micro-apps that come together to build a picture of your financial status.

 The list of micro-apps consists of